 Bren: First impressions matter.
 I show sellers a photo of their front yard.
 If this were not your property and you were a buyer, what do you see?
 Wouldn’t it look better if we removed a few branches here and lowered these overgrown bushes to show more of the windows-the eyes of the house?

 What are your favorite Chevy Chase neighborhoods?

 Bren: I would say my favorite Chevy Chase neighborhoods are those I’ve lived in.
 They each have a different vibe.
 The quaintness of the narrow streets of Martins Additions brings neighbors closer together.
 The statelier homes in the Village of Chevy Chase have deeper setbacks from the street.
-And the Town of Chevy Chase has very pleasing topography.
+And the Town of Chevy Chase has a very pleasing topography.
 Many of the homes were built according to the natural contours of the land.
 All three neighborhoods have older homes and mature landscaping, and all three municipalities have tree protection ordinances to protect the tree canopy.
 And I love trees.

 Maya: Somerset, where I live, and Chevy Chase Village are my favorites.
-I also think Rollingwood is gorgeous for its relationship to park and to the city.
+I also think Rollingwood is gorgeous for its relationship to the park and to the city.
 It is very woodsy.
 It’s for people who want to be right on Rock Creek Park.
 It has a very different feel-not urban.